Chemical hazards and ozone protection

 The Rotterdam Convention is designed to promote the shared responsibility between exporting and importing countries in protecting human health and the environment from harmful chemicals.
 New Zealand signed the Convention in 1998 and it came into force in 2004.

-The full name of the Convention is the Rotterdam Convention on the Prior Informed Consent (PIC) Procedure for Hazardous Chemicals and Pesticides.
+The full name of the Convention is the Rotterdam Convention on the Prior Informed Consent (PIC) Procedure for Hazardous Chemicals and Pesticides in International Trade.

 The goal of the Stockholm Convention is to eliminate the production, use, and trade in extremely hazardous substances known as persistent organic pollutants (POPs).
 POPs pose serious risks to human and animal health and the environment because of these characteristics: